HorizonDefeated/yocto-interview/README.md

 ```

 ## Tips:
-You can  familiarize yourself with the C++ program by using Docker on your local machine:
+You can familiarize yourself with the C++ program by using a special docker container on the virtual machine:
 ```
 ~% docker build -t yocto-interview .
 ~% docker run --rm yocto-interview motesque-eigen